sushil2601/javaScript_practise/REACT.md

     This allows react to have full control over the form data making it easier to manage and validate the i/p.

-    In controlled components, form elements have their values managed by React state, ensuring a single source of truth.
+    In controlled components, form elements values are  managed by React state.

-    It offer better control and maintainability compared to uncontrolled components, making them the best practice for handling forms in React applications.

 Q. What are unControlled components in react?
 Ans :-